 Time: 7 Hours

 Clocking in at 7 hours, this is one of the shortest tours to see the Grand Canyon if you are limited on time and budget.
 With 5.25 hours of driving, you will have 1.75 hours to explore the Grand Canyon, which is just enough to check this wonder of the natural world off of your bucket list.
-As the latest tour to the Grand Canyon from Las Vegas, this could also be a good option for anyone who is planning an especially late night the night before their tour.
+As the latest tour to the Grand Canyon, this could also be a good option for anyone who is planning an especially late night the night before their tour.

 Duration: 10.5 Hours

 If you are really short on time and your budget is not a limiting factor, this is the way to go!
-These airplane and helicopter tours will pick you up at your Las Vegas hotel and take you to the nearby airport, where you will board your aircraft for your flight to the Grand Canyon.
+These airplane and helicopter tours will pick you up at your hotel and take you to the nearby airport, where you will board your aircraft for your flight to the Grand Canyon.
 There are many different ways to see the canyon from the air, here are the shortest ones in three different categories.

 Duration: 3 Hours